Alice Glass

 Margaret Osborn (born 25 August 1988), known professionally as Alice Glass, is a Canadian singer and songwriter.
 She is the co-founder and former frontwoman of the electronic band Crystal Castles.
 In 2014, she embarked on a solo career.
 She released her eponymous debut EP in 2017.
 Her solo debut album, Prey//IV, was released in February 2022.

 Life and career

 1988–2014: early life and Crystal Castles

 Alice Glass was born Margaret Osborn on 25 August 1988 in Toronto, Ontario.
 She was raised Catholic, attending parochial school up until junior high.
-At age 15, she ran away from home to live in a squat community of punks under the name Vicki Vale (after the comic book character) and started an all-girl experimental punk band called Fetus Fatale.
+At age 15, she ran away from home to live in a squat community of punks under the name Vicki Vale after the comic book character of the same name and started an all-girl experimental punk band called Fetus Fatale.
 In December 2003, she and Ethan Kath began working together on the project that would become Crystal Castles.
 She picked the stage name Alice Glass based on a pin with the name Alice that she shoplifted and Hopey Glass, a character in Love and Rockets.